kdave/btrfs-progs/Documentation/trouble-index.rst

 Balance does not have enough workspace
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Relocation of block groups requires a temporary work space, ie. area on the device that's available for the filesystem but without any other existing block groups.
+Relocation of block groups requires a temporary work space, i.e. area on the device that's available for the filesystem but without any other existing block groups.
 Before balance starts a check is performed to verify the requested action is possible.
 If not, ENOSPC is returned.